10 Ways to Increase Sales of Artwork

 2. Make it Easy for People to Shop Online – Can people find you when they Google your name?
 Think about if you show up on popular social media and if you have a website.
 Don’t make it hard for the customer to find your digital presence.
 Getting help from a website developer or someone well-versed in SEO would be an area you need to focus on.
 (It’s true – sometimes you need to spend money to make money).

 Once on your website, take a look at the user’s experience of buying your product.
 Can the customer click to buy the piece?
 Make sure people can easily click to buy your items.
 Do you take Visa/Mastercard?
 What about Paypal?
 Don’t just list your email and ask people to contact you if interested in making a purchase.
 This method is going to lose the momentum and excitement of click-to-buy.

 Bonus: Complete the online shopping experience with your shipping and handling.
 What does the package look like?
 How long does it take to arrive?
 Do you include additional items in their package like a personal thank you note or custom tissue paper with your logo?
 Also, is what they buy online what they expected?

 Need some assistance with selling online?
 Head over to this blog post all about e-commerce options.

 3. Make it Easy for People to Shop in Person – Design your customer’s experience.
-Remember that you are apart of your brand, so your customer service and the customer’s experience is really important.
+Remember that you are a part of your brand, so your customer service and the customer’s experience are really important.
 Think about how you greet customers, talk about your product, and if prices are readily available (believe it or not many artists don’t list prices).